microsoft/cpp_client_telemetry/docs/host-guest-design.md

 libraries loaded in app context.
 Those libraries could consume telemetry stack via C API.

-Shared context properties could get stamped on all events emitted by a product, irrespective of whether these events originated from: ia high-level app written in C#, or a lower-level extension SDK written in C.
+Shared context properties could get stamped on all events emitted by a product, irrespective of whether these events originated from a high-level app written in C#, or a lower-level extension SDK written in C.

 ## Ultimate user guide to 1DS C/C++ SDK Host-Guest API

-Host-Guest API has been designed for the following scenarios:
+`Host`-`Guest` API has been designed for the following scenarios:

 ### Sharing telemetry stack